The Delicious Crescent

 Notes

-1. Adjust spiciness by incorporating harissa to suit your taste.
+1. Adjust spiciness by adding harissa to suit your taste.

-2. If you desire extra sweetness, consider adding maple syrup; however, keep in mind that roasted butternut squash already lends natural sweetness.
+2. For extra sweetness, add maple syrup, but keep in mind that roasted butternut squash is naturally sweet.

 3. Begin with 6 cups of water as a base and modify the thickness according to your preference.

-4. Elevate the soup for special occasions by drizzling strained brown butter on top to enhance its richness and flavor.
+4. For special occasions drizzle strained brown butter on top to enhance its richness and flavor.
 You can skip the heavy cream.

 5. Nutrition facts not including added salt.